-Allow you to identify different kinds of requirements from a simple description.
+Allow you to identify different kinds of requirements.

 Explain additional data gathering techniques and how they may be used to discover requirements.

-Enable you to develop a persona and a scenario from a simple description.
+Enable you to develop a persona and a scenario.

-Describe use cases as a way to capture interaction in detail.
+Describe use cases as a way of capturing interaction in detail.

 Discovering requirements focuses on exploring the problem space and defining what will be developed.
-In the case of interaction design, this includes: understanding the target users and their capabilities; how a new product might support users in their daily lives; users’ current tasks, goals, and contexts; constraints on the product’s performance; and so on.
+In the case of interaction design, this includes understanding people who may use the product and their capabilities; how a new product might support people in their daily lives; people’s current tasks, goals, and contexts; and constraints on the product’s performance.
 This understanding forms the basis of the product’s requirements and underpins design and construction.

-This chapter describes the requirements activity in more detail, and it introduces some techniques specifically used to explore the problem space, define what to build, and characterize the target audience.
+This chapter describes the requirements activity, and it introduces some techniques specifically used to explore the problem space, define what to build, and characterize the target audience.